step-security-bot/daikon/daikon-content-service/README.md

 To use local file system, see [local-content-service](local-content-service) for configuration.

-To use S3, see [s3-content-service](s3-content-service) for configuration.
+To use S3, see [s3-content-service](s3-content-service) for configuration details.